1 million times faster spelling correction for edit distance 3

 Our algorithm is constant time ( O(1) time ), i.e. independent of the dictionary size (but depending on the average term length and maximum edit distance), because our index is based on a Hash Table which has an average search time complexity of O(1).

 In our algorithm we need auxiliary dictionary entries with precalculated deletes and their suggestions.
-While the cost of the auxiliary entries is significant compared to the 29,157 original entries the dictionary size grows only sub-linear with edit distance: log(ed)
+While the number of the auxiliary entries is significant compared to the 29,157 original entries the dictionary size grows only sub-linear with edit distance: log(ed)

 |maximum edit distance||number of dictionary entries (including precalculated deletes)|